- Image Galleries

 I stayed by Maroon Lake until the scarlet light from the rising sun hit the peaks of the Bells.
 After that, I decided to head up to Crater Lake, instead of hanging around Maroon Lake until late morning.
 Based upon what I had seen in my old 2012 photos, I knew I wanted to arrive at Crater Lake no later than mid-morning.

 A quarter mile from the lake, the trail turns southward and I could see the scenic aspen grove I mentioned above, now dressed up in bright gold leaves... a much grander sight than the green leaves I had seen in July of 2012.
-My pace quickened as I covered the last stretch of trail to Crater Lake, and the view from the shoreline was more colorful and more beautiful than I had dared to hope for.
-Writing this last paragraph, I’m reminded that all of us have at least one thing in common: We are presented with opportunities to have a better life than we can imagine.
-Our job is to ignore our brains’ limited ideas of how our life should unfold!
+My pace quickened as I covered the last stretch of trail to Crater Lake, and the view from the shoreline was more colorful and more beautiful than I’d dared to hope for.
+Writing this last paragraph, I’m reminded that we already know in our heart what’s possible in our lives, but we only hear what’s within if we make an effort to quiet the louder thoughts coming from our brain!

 After a couple of autumn photo safaris to Colorado, I can recommend the San Juan Mountains, in the southwest corner of the state, as the largest area one can travel through and find glorious fall colors almost everywhere.
 Colorado’s autumn season typically starts in mid-September in the north, ending in the south in mid-October.